narroyo1/sffnn/docs/sffnn.md

 **Fig. 1a** also shows the prediction of a fully trained neural network that does a good job of approximating the mean value and does provide information about the trend of the dataset.
-However, it does not help to answer questions like *given a departure delay, what is the maximum expected arrival in 90% of the flights?* or *given a departure delay, what is the probability that the arrival delay will be longer than X?* or even more fun, write a model that samples arrival delay values for given departure delays with the same distribution as the real thing.
+However, it does not help to answer questions like *given a departure delay, what is the maximum expected arrival in 90% of the flights?* or *given a departure delay, what is the probability that the arrival delay will be longer than X?* or even more interesting, write a model that samples arrival delay values for given departure delays with the same distribution as the real thing.

-There are methods to solve this problem, however they rely on knowing beforehand what the expected distribution will be.
-For example using [Maximum Likelihood Estimation] [MLE].
+There are methods to solve this problem, for example, assuming the model in **Fig 1** estimates the mean, the standard deviation can be calculated and with those parameters you can produce an expected normal distribution.
+And if the variance is not constant, that is if the variance changes across the input space, you could use [Logistic Regression with Maximum Likelihood Estimation][MLE] which in a nutshell trains a model that predicts the parameters for a specific distribution function (for example the mean and the standard deviation in the case of the normal or gaussian distribution) at a given input.
+The problem is that it relies on beforehand knowledge of the dataset distribution, which might be difficult in some cases or too irregular to match a known distribution.

-In the case of the departure to arrival delays dataset, we can observe from the plot that the distribution appears to be similar to the normal (Gaussian) distribution, so it makes sense to build a Maximum Likelihood Estimation model trying to calculate the parameters of a normal distribution. **Fig 1b** shows a plot of a fully trained model showing the mean,  the mean plus/minus the standard deviation and the mean plus/minus twice the standard deviation.
-The accuracy of this model is of 2.48% which is quite good.
+In the case of the departure to arrival delays dataset, we can observe from the plot that the distribution appears to be similar to the normal distribution, so it makes sense to build a Maximum Likelihood Estimation model trying to calculate the parameters of a normal distribution. **Fig 1b** shows a plot of a fully trained model showing the mean,  the mean plus/minus the standard deviation and the mean plus/minus twice the standard deviation.
+The error of this model is of 2.48% which is quite good.
 However, the dataset's distribution is not exactly normal, you can see the the upper tail is slightly longer than the lower tail in addition to other imperfections, which is why the accuracy is not better.

 |                                                              |
 | :----------------------------------------------------------: |